frndlytm/frndlytm.github.io/docs/courses.md

     theory and other methods for analyzing and measuring the performance of learning algorithms.
 Course work includes a programming term project.

-### 2022 - Fall
+### 2022 Fall

-**CS5180: Reinforcement Learning**
+??? abstract "CS5180: Reinforcement Learning"

-:   Introduces reinforcement learning and the underlying computational frameworks and
-    the Markov decision process framework.
+    Introduces reinforcement learning and the underlying computational frameworks and the Markov decision process framework.
 Covers a variety of reinforcement learning algorithms, including model-based, model-free, value function, policy gradient, actor-critic, and Monte Carlo methods.
 Examines commonly used representations